 Firearm Accidents

-Accidental shootings or improper handling of a firearm in Randolph County, MO can lead to manslaughter charges.
-These cases often center on whether the individual acted responsibly and followed basic safety practices.
+Accidental shootings or unsafe firearm use in Randolph County, MO can quickly lead to manslaughter charges.
+These cases usually come down to whether basic safety measures were followed and whether the situation could have been prevented.

 Physical Disputes